CoolisTheName007/luasched/README.md

 - checker module, in one of my repositories; put the repository in 'packages'.

 #Port Status:
-	Almost all of the files here content is ported.
+	All of the files here are ported.
 Check out the rest at the original repository.
 	Next target is the feature-rich shell.

 #Bugfixing